Skip Navigation

 Shoes / Socks for Girls PreK3-8th grade:

-• White/navy, white with navy stripes, or all white tennis shoe (no visible name brands or logos, no cloth shoes).
+1. Shoes: White/navy, white with navy stripes, or all white tennis shoes (including logo).

-• Ankle, crew or knee high socks (all white) or tights (navy, white or black)
+2. Socks: Ankle, crew or knee-high socks (all white) or tights (navy, white or black).
+No-show socks NOT allowed.
+No visible logo or name brand on socks.

 Shoes & Socks for Boys PreK3-8th grade:

-• All black tennis shoe (No visible name brands or logos; no cloth shoes, non-marking sole); PK/K recommends Velcro closure for shoes
+1. Shoes: All black tennis shoe (including name brands or logos); no cloth shoes, non-marking sole); PK/K recommends Velcro closure for shoes

 Belt for boys: